colognia/profile-card-component-main/README.md

 - editor: visual studio code

 ### What I learned
 Learned more about aligning and absolute/relative positioning.
-You can not set this transparent background image as an css-background image for the body, because then you can not position it on top of page.

 ### Continued development